norcams/docs-enduser/docs/terraform-part3.rst

    :linenos:
    :emphasize-lines: 2,10-15

-Notice that the **region** variable is empty and doesn't have a default value.
+Notice that the **region** variable (highlighted) is empty and doesn't have a default value.
 For this reason, the region must always be specified in some way when running Terraform:

 .. code-block:: console